Overview

 3

-This course focuses on the advanced configuration of services necessary to deploy, manage and maintain a computer server infrastructure, such as advanced networking services, Active Directory Domain Services (AD DS), Web services, Mail services, and File Transfer services.
+This course focuses on the advanced configuration of the services necessary to deploy, manage and maintain a computer server infrastructure.
+You will examine key topics, including advanced communication protocols, Active Directory Domain Services (AD DS) and network protocol services.
+You'll also configure redundancy features to ensure service availability.

 Pre-requisites: